Naveentp/Link-Me-Up/android/adb.md

 ### Quick links
 - Connect multiple devices remotely using adb [Ref link](https://android.stackexchange.com/a/137615/263737)
 - `adb exec-out run-as YOUR.APP.ID cat /data/data/YOUR.APP.ID/shared_prefs/SHARED_PREF_NAME.xml` - Read SharedPref file from device

+## Emulator
+- When internet/wifi not working in the emulator - Go to your android-sdk/emulator and run, this will start the emulator `./emulator -avd YOUR_EMULATOR_NAME -dns-server 8.8.8.8,8.8.8.4`
+- To know the name of emulator - `./emulator -list-avds`